AlmeidaAlin3/Learning_ML/ProblemSet3/Exercise2/README.md

 Suppose we have some family of distributions *Pθ* parameterized by *θ*.
 (If you like, think of *Pθ(x)* as an alternative notation for *P(x;θ)*.)

-The [answer for the question 2.c]() proved that finding the maximum likelihood estimate for the parameter *θ* is equivalent to finding *Pθ* with minimal KL divergence from *P̂*:
+The [answer to the question 2.c]() proved that finding the maximum likelihood estimate for the parameter *θ* is equivalent to finding *Pθ* with minimal KL divergence from *P̂*:

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet3/Exercise2/img/MLE_KL.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet3/Exercise2/img/MLE_KL.png" title="MLE KL" alt="MLE KL" height="60"></a>